Zinfandel Advocates & Producers (ZAP) Grand Tasting

 Chase Cellars

-This tasting was filled with amazing examples of the grape but if I had to choose just one wine to take home it would be the 2016 Hayne Vineyard Zinfandel from Chase Cellars.
+If I had to choose just one wine to take home here it would be the 2016 Hayne Vineyard Zinfandel from Chase Cellars.
 Purchased in 1872, the property is looked over in its 5th generation by Katie Hayne Simpson, the great great granddaughter of the original owners.
-The vines are over 115 years old, dry farmed, head trained and producing some of the most sought after Zinfandel in St Helena or California.
+The vines are over 115 years old, dry farmed, head trained and producing some of the most sought after Zinfandel in St Helena.
 The range of fruit complexity and depth is staggering, with blueberry and tart blackberries exploding and bursting together along with violet aromas and a rich full bodied texture.

 Martinelli Winery